• Skip to primary navigation

 Instructions

-2. Combine tigernut flour, ground flax, baking powder, cinnamon and salt in a medium-sized mixing bowl.
+2. In a mixing bowl, combine the tigernut flour, ground flax, baking powder, cinnamon and salt.

-3. Add in mashed banana, sunflower seed butter and water.
+3. Add in the mashed banana, sunflower seed butter and water.
 (Note: batter is thick)

-5. Scoop ¼ cup batter per muffin into a lined muffin pan.
+5. Scoop about ¼ cup of the batter into each lined muffin slot.

-7. Remove from oven and cool in pan for 10 minutes.
-Then transfer muffins to a wire cooling rack and cool to room temperature.
+7. After baking, remove the muffins from the oven and cool in pan for 10 minutes.
+Then transfer them to a wire cooling rack.

-8. Store in fridge up to one week.
+8. Best stored in an airtight container in the fridge, up to one week.

 Notes